You are listening to the Sean Hannity Radio Show Podcast.

 So if they want to be stupid and pay a political price, then good, don't get it done.

-Be lazy, you know, be against the president.
+You know, be against the president.

-Do whatever you're gonna do.
+Do whatever you're going to do.

 Now, the only other thing that I'll say on this issue is maybe Mike Huckabee needs to help on the communications front.